rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 11
+The capital of Luxembourg is Luxembourg.
+Show all the countries where the capital is the same as the name of the country.
 Find the country where the name is the capital city.

 **My Solution:**